 Investing in Blue Diamonds in Australia

 If you are interested in getting yourself a natural blue diamond, now is your chance.
-The Argyle Diamond Mine in Australia produces pink, red, and of course, blue diamonds.
+The Australian Diamond Mine in Australia produces pink, red, and of course, blue diamonds.
 These diamonds are so rare that they are found only once or twice for every 25 million carats of diamonds unearthed.
 It’s rarity definitely makes it a good investment.
-Get the best quality for the lowest price with Argyle Diamond Investments.
+Get the best quality for the lowest price with Argyle Diamond Investments Pty Ltd.